Electrobuzz/CGS616---Topic-Modeling/README.md

 ```

 2. Ensure that the `history.txt` file is in the same directory as the `topicmodelling.ipynb` notebook.
+Note: History file is removed due to privacy concerns

 3. Open the Jupyter Notebook: